Skip to main content

 • mcp__playwright__browser_fill_form

 The agent uses browser_snapshot (accessibility tree) for structured page understanding and browser_take_screenshot to save visual captures.
-Screenshots saved to screenshots/ are automatically collected as assets.
+Screenshots saved to screenshots/ are automatically collected as artifacts.

 When using Playwright MCP with the sandbox transport, call the browser_install tool first to ensure the Playwright browser binaries are available inside the sandbox.